shilpakate/Phython-Basics/README.md

 # Python-Basics
-It contain some basic concepts of python code
+It contain some basic programs of python.